 Cross this line, and you’re dead.

-During the American Civil War, Henry Wirz, a particularly vicious Confederate general, was convicted and hanged for torturing Yankee prisoners of war.
+During the American Civil War, Henry Wirz, a vicious Confederate general, was convicted and hanged for torturing Yankee prisoners of war.
 During the trial, it came out that he had drawn a line in the dirt, beyond which any prisoner who crossed would be shot.
-Some believe this particular act to be the origin of the term “deadline.”
+Some believe this act to be the origin of the term “deadline.”

 For most other application processes - applying to college or graduate school - the deadline is indeed that: the line beyond which your application is dead.
 But not for applying to medical school.